Harpeony – Healing to Awakening

 This doesn't mean words and knowledge are worthless, but they cannot convey realization or experience.
 The shift in paradigm results from dismantling the self-framework and discarding beliefs, not through the accumulation of knowledge or spiritual experience.

-Differences between Chan and Buddhism
+Differences between Chan and Traditional Buddhism

 Another major difference between Chan and Buddhism lies in their approaches to practice.
 Buddhism teaches a gradual process with various stages.
 In the Mahayana Bodhisattva path, there is an intensive 52-stage process of step-by-step ascension, spanning multiple lifetimes until you achieve the ultimate goal, Enlightenment.
 It is similar to many Japanese martial arts, where one advances through the ranks and status, steadily climbing the ladder year after year until earning a black belt.